bellshade/Craftcord/README.md

 Code in this repository is still mostly placeholder until plugin spec is fleshed out in the Wiki section.

-However, it does work in a primitive state (it currently just relays Minecraft messages to specified chat channels in the config file, in other words it works one-way) so feel free to use it if you want to.
+However, it does work in a primitive state (it works, but with a very limited feature set) so feel free to use it if you want to.

 ## There are multiple chat bridge plugins to choose from!
 Who is this one for?